xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/label-conversations.md

 These labels can help `amal.eth` recognize the source of each conversation with `bola.eth` and understand why multiple conversations are displaying.

-**Use labels to differentiate multiple conversations between a pair of addresses:**
+**To use labels to differentiate multiple conversations between a pair of addresses:**

 For example: